jSwAggy01/141_dijkstras_algorithm/code/README.md

 5 -> 4
 This output demonstrates the adjacency list representation of the graph, the shortest path tree topology (predecessor list), and the shortest paths (distance list) from the source vertex.

-Conclusion
+## Conclusion
-Implementing Dijkstra's algorithm using an adjacency list data structure provided insight into the practical application of the algorithm and its efficiency.
-This project aimed to demonstrate the correct execution of the algorithm and the expected output for different graph scenarios.
+Overall, it was fascinating to see Dijkstra’s algorithm being implemented using an adjacency list data structure and how the entire algorithm on paper and theory from lecture, worked in practice during the implementation.